 “Because the owner would actually like to sell the house.”

 That is when my angel of a mother stepped in.
 After offering her place as an interim option for us, we knew that it was the best way to continue forward with our plans to move as we have always wanted to.
-And I put a 3 month timestamp on it all.
-And within a week we were beginning to pack up our five bedroom home and whittle down our must-need belongings for the 7 of us (and a large dog) to be able to squeeze into two bedrooms in my mother’s three bedroom home.
+And I put a 3-month timestamp on it all.
+And within a week we were beginning to pack up our five-bedroom home and whittling down our must-need belongings for the 7 of us (and a large dog) to be able to squeeze into two bedrooms in my mother’s three-bedroom home.
 The upside?
 She only lives five doors down.
 Oh, and the fact that we aren’t homeless.

-We have been drawn to an area that is fast growing and that many families and creative entrepreneurs are beginning to call home.
-A place where the outdoors will be right at our fingertips, a place that we already feel inspired by, a place that has some of the top school districts, a place that will give us all four seasons, a place where life moves a little slower, where we’ve heard southern hospitality is never in short supply and a place that has been on our radar for two years now.
+We have been drawn to an area that is fast growing and that many families are beginning to call home.
+A place where the outdoors will be right at our fingertips, a place that we already feel inspired by, a place that will give us all four seasons, a place where life moves a little slower, where we’ve heard southern hospitality is never in short supply and a place that has been on our radar for two years now.

-Somewhere out in Tennessee is our future home and we are making yet another big leap knowing in our gut that there is something out there waiting for us.
+We are making yet another big leap knowing in our gut that there is something out there waiting for us.
+We don’t know what yet, but can’t wait to find out.